ThunderSoft-SRIOV/sriov/docs/setup_host.md

     sudo mokutil --sb-state
     ```

-    If system returns **SecureBoot enabled** , it means that the system has booted via Secure Boot.
-Otherwise, you need to enable Secure Boot by following steps:
+    If system returns **SecureBoot disabled**, you need to enable Secure Boot by following steps:
     1) Reboot the system
     2) Enter the BIOS configuration interface
     3) Select *Security* -> *Secure Boot* -> *Enabled*